Vickie Shotwell, Cairn Terrier Breeder in Rogers, AR

 Selecting a puppy requires much more than just a decision to purchase a puppy.
-Prospective owners need to take time to evaluate their lifestyle, and decide if a puppy, older dog, or a Cairn at all is the right breed for them.
-A Cairn is a dog who can live to be 15 years or more.
-Owning a Cairn is not a whim, but a lifelong commitment.
+Prospective owners need to take time to evaluate their lifestyle, and decide if a puppy, older dog, or a Cairn at all is the right breed for them

 The Cairn is thought to be one of the oldest terrier breeds, dating back several hundreds of years in it's native homeland on the Isle of Skye in Great Britain.
 The Cairns task was to hunt predators that hid in the "Cairns" or rock piles of this rugged terrain.
 This job required much stamina and a superior gameness.
 The Cairn earned a reputation of being steadfast against obstacles.

 Cairns also earn high praise as companions.
 Cairns readily adapt to apartments, country estates, and suburban life.

 Cairns are very affectionate, outgoing, and good natured dogs.
 They do well with children.
 Young children and dogs should never be left unsupervised.
 Cairns are quite active dogs, and need to be able to work off some energy.
 You will need to have an adequate well fenced space for exercise.
 Giving your Cairn a good walk or two a day is another way you can provide to give your Cairn some exercise.
 Cairns should not be left alone for long periods or ever tied out.
 They can be very destructive diggers.
 A Cairn is not suitable to living outdoors.
 They are much better companions when they are included in family life.

 A Cairn is an active, often headstrong little dog.
 An owner must commit to training their dog.
 A Cairn is a dog who can very quickly take over a home without proper training.
 Cairns are known for their eagerness to please and its keen intelligence.
 Because of it's sensitive nature, a Cairn reacts better to praise and positive reinforcement training.